Metacarpal Bones

 Metacarpals of Rabbit

-Rabbit has five bones in each metacarpals. they are all cylindrical shape.
-First one is smallest and the third and fourth is longest.
+Rabbit has five bones in each metacarpal.
+They are all cylindrical in shape.
+The first one is the smallest, and the third and fourth are the longest.

 Metacarpals of Fowl

-The second and third bones are united at their extremities; narrow interval separates their shafts.
+The second and third bones are united at their extremities; a narrow interval separates their shafts.

 Scroll to Top